root-systems/agreement-financial/README.md

  - Our current Buffer level
  - Activity Types conducted during the month

 We use activity types and buffer levels to determine what amounts are added to these three components:

 Variables:

  - COR - Charge-out rate (How much a member costs per hour to the client)
- - BH - Billable hours (number of billable hours a member billed to a client in a month)
+ - BH - Billable hours (Number of billable hours a member billed to a client in a month)
  - Day Activity Types:
     - Personal: covered by monthly basic income
-    - Active: days the member is acting/working for the group - paid a day rate based on buffer
+    - Team: days the member is acting/working for the team - paid a day rate based on buffer
-    - Contracting: top up for hours worked on Active days that bring money to the group -  BH \* COR \* 20%
+    - Contracting: top up for hours worked on Team days that bring money to the group -  BH \* COR \* 20%
  - Buffer:
     - Level 1
     - Level 2